 Service Overview

-At iQ, we’ve refined protocols with quality-controlled complement sources (human, non-rodent, rodent) that can be used for product characterization or therapeutic candidate screening purposes as described in ICH guideline Q6B – Specifications: Test Procedures and Acceptance Criteria for Biotechnological/Biological Products (2.1.2 Biological Activity).
+At iQ, we have refined protocols with quality-controlled complement sources, including human, non-rodent, and rodent, that can be used for product characterization or therapeutic candidate screening purposes as described in ICH guideline Q6B – Specifications: Test Procedures and Acceptance Criteria for Biotechnological/Biological Products (2.1.2 Biological Activity).
+In addition, with our extensive knowledge of factors that influence CDC, iQ can help design the right experiments for you to determine the CDC potential of your therapeutic antibodies.

 Our goal is to provide the most robust and consistent approaches to obtain meaningful results for you.
 Together, we will design assays and analyze data to functionally characterize your antibody for bioactivity and/or guide preclinical transition from in-vitro to in-vivo studies.